The rise of the Work Engineer: Why CIOs are now designing work

 • Adjusting what introduces risk or friction

-Work Engineers are not redesigning everything from scratch.
-They are making deliberate, continuous adjustments.
+Work Engineers do not redesign everything from scratch.
+They make deliberate, continuous adjustments.
+Work Intelligence surfaces where those adjustments matter most.

 Momentum comes from action, not certainty.